yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 ### Coding Questions

-1. Write a MATLAB for loop that prints the numbers from 1 to 10 to the command window.
-2. Write a MATLAB for loop that calculates the sum of the numbers from 1 to 10.
-3. Write a while loop that prints the numbers from 1 to 100.
-4. Write a while loop that calculates the sum of the first 100 even numbers.
-5. Write a MATLAB program to get input from the user to display a table of a given number.
+1. Write a MATLAB program to get input from the user to display a table of a given number.
 The program should prompt the user to enter the number and then print a table showing the multiplication table for that number from 1 to 10.
-6. Write a MATLAB program to add all the numbers entered by the user until the user enters zero.
-The program should display the sum of the numbers to the console.
+2. Write a MATLAB program to print the numbers from 1 to 10 in reverse order, using a for loop.

 ### Challenging Coding questions

 - Write a MATLAB program to add all the even numbers entered by the user until the user enters zero.
 The program should display the sum of the even numbers to the console.
+- Write a while loop that calculates the sum of the first 100 even numbers.

 **Example output:**